rgm/hello-lagrangian/hello-lagrangian.md

 are a little different when your app is a full Cocoa app (ie. passes off to `NSApplicationMain()`), and hopefully a future tutorial will show that.

-Like the library, you can either build the test runner from the Lagrangian [source][lagrangian] and copy it into the project folder, or pull a prebuilt one from the project repo:
+Like the library, you can either build the test runner from the L3 [source][lagrangian] and copy it into the project folder, or pull a prebuilt one from the project repo:

     $ curl -O https://github.com/rgm/hello-lagrangian/raw/master/lagrangian-test-runner.tgz && tar zxf lagrangian-test-runner.tgz

 Add a test target to `Makefile`.
-This tells the test runner where to find the Lagrangian library and executes it, passing it the command-line invocation needed to run our executable:
+This tells the test runner where to find the L3 library and executes it, passing it the command-line invocation needed to run our executable:

     test: hello
       DYLD_FRAMEWORK_PATH=. ./lagrangian-test-runner -command hello